JoeyJoHa/OLMv1/docs/COMMAND_REFERENCE.md

 ## RBAC Manager Tool Commands

 The RBAC Manager Tool provides a streamlined interface for catalog discovery, configuration management, and RBAC extraction.
-The tool has been extensively refactored with DRY (Don't Repeat Yourself) principles, featuring comprehensive code quality improvements, centralized error handling, and advanced RBAC deduplication.
+The tool features comprehensive functionality, centralized error handling, and advanced RBAC optimization.
 Use these commands for the most efficient OLMv1 workflow:

 ### List Available Catalogs